 Generally, grizzlies live for about 25 years in the wild, and they grow to between five and eight feet tall while tipping the scales at almost 800 pounds.
 They earn their name from the white-tipped, brown fur that coats this solid body and gives the appearance of being grizzled.

 The spotted hyena (Crocuta crocuta) ranks next with a strong bite of 1,100 PSI; that’s almost double the strength of the lion who is their close competition for prey on the African savanna.
-This largest species of the hyena family measures between three to four feet long plus a substantial tail, and they can range in weight between 100-200 pounds.
+This largest species of the hyena family measures between three to four feet long plus a substantial tail, and they can range in weight between 100 and 200 pounds.

 Although they look similar to dogs in appearance, they are more closely related to cats and civets.
 Spotted hyenas hunt in packs called clans that can number up to 80 members.
 They take down prey in these large groups and then celebrate with their trademark laughing bark.
-They use this bite force to crack bones and hooves, and they consumed nearly every single part of their prey leaving nothing to waste.
+They use this bite force to crack bones and hooves and they consume nearly every single part of their prey, leaving nothing to waste.

 Their white fur covers skin that is actually black in order to retain as much heat from the sun as possible.
 Polar bears can grow up to 1,200 pounds and stand seven feet tall.
 Even with this large frame, the webbed paws of the polar bear make them phenomenal swimmers.

 With a strong 1,300 PSI of biting power, the gorilla (Gorilla gorilla and Gorilla beringei) is next up on our list of animals with the most powerful bites.
 There are four different subspecies of gorillas that you can learn about here, and sadly all of them are critically endangered.
 The broad, muscular neck of the gorilla is what generates the power for their bite, but they don’t use it to crush the bones of prey like the other animals we have discussed so far.